Colombians cheer killing of guerrilla kingpin

 "President Santos will now be well-placed to promote a peace process involving a negotiated solution to the insurgency at the same time as maintaining military pressure."

-(Additional reporting by Luis Jaime Acosta, Jack Kimball Helen Murphy, Nelson Bocanegra and Julia Cobb; Writing by Daniel Wallis and Andrew Cawthorne; Editing by Jackie Frank)
+(Additional reporting by Luis Jaime Acosta, Jack Kimball, Helen Murphy, Nelson Bocanegra and Julia Cobb; Writing by Daniel Wallis and Andrew Cawthorne; Editing by Jackie Frank and Eric Walsh)